CybTekk-LLP/StoneTEKK-Contact-Picker-API/README.md

 ### The Problem

-1. Retailers who are not part of the Stonetekk ecosystem frequently place recurring stone orders with dealers.
+1. Retailers who are not part of the StoneTEKK ecosystem frequently place recurring stone orders with dealers.
 2. Dealers previously had to manually fill out forms with retailer details such as name, address, and phone number, leading to frustration and inefficiency.
 3. Existing autofill features were limited to the dealer’s saved addresses, offering little help for entering retailer information.